Academy of Gondishapur: History

+A hospital in Ahvaz, affiliated with the Gondishapur University of Medical Sciences.

 Khosrau I also turned towards the east, and sent the physician Borzouye to invite Indian and Chinese scholars to Gondeshapur.
 These visitors translated Indian texts on astronomy, astrology, mathematics and medicine and Chinese texts on herbal medicine and religion.
 Borzouye is said to have himself translated the Pañcatantra from Sanskrit into Persian as Kalila u Dimana.

-Emperor Khosrau I commissioned the refugees to translate Greek and Syriac texts into Pahlavi.
+Emperor Khosrau I commissioned the refugees to translate Greek and Syriac texts into Middle Persian.
 They translated various works on medicine, astronomy, philosophy, and useful crafts.

 A Church of the East monastery was established in the city of Gondishapur sometime before 376/7.
 By the 6th century the city became famed for its theological school where Rabban Hormizd once studied.
 According to a letter from the Catholicos of the East Timothy I, the Metropolitanate of Beth Huzaye took charge of both the theological and medical institutions.

 Although almost all the physicians of the medical academy were Persians, yet they wrote their treatises in Syriac, because medicine had a literary tradition in Syriac.

+The world's first center for maritime diseases

+At the Academy of Gundishapur during the Sassanid era, there was a dedicated department focused on collecting information about the illnesses of seafarers and methods for treating them.
+During the exploratory naval expeditions of the Achaemenid period, physicians accompanied the fleets to provide medical care for sailors.